dps923/winter2020/notes/table-view-add-item.md

 1. Create a controller for the modal view
 2. Add code that declares a *protocol* (with at least one method), and add a *delegate* property to the controller
 3. Add a new scene to the storyboard (and embed it in a nav controller)
+4. On the storyboard, on the presenting "list" scene, add a bar button item, `+` (plus for "Add")
+5. Connect it to the new scene's nav controller; its segue will be something like "toProductAdd"
-4. Alternate between the scene and controller code to build the user interface and handle events
+6. Alternate between the scene and controller code to build the user interface and handle events
-5. In the controller, add code (to validate and) package the user input, and call the delegate method
+7. In the controller, add code (to validate and) package the user input, and call the delegate method
-6. In the presenting controller, adopt the protocol, code the segue, and implement the delegate method(s)
+8. In the presenting controller, adopt the protocol, code the segue, and implement the delegate method(s)

 <br>